How to Get an Apartment in New York Right Out of College

 Always be wary of who you are agreeing to look together with.

-While it's not absolutely necessary to conduct an FBI-level investigation, it's definitely smart to know if your potential roommate even qualifies for an apartment.
+While conducting an FBI-level investigation is unnecessary, it's wise to know if your potential roommate even qualifies for an apartment.

 Read more: Apartment Room Share NYC: The Ultimate Renting Guide